-- 3.0 times his salary for Mr. Sprowls, as the chief executive officer, - 1.5 times her salary for Ms. Tang and Ms. Kruger, who are senior vice presidents, and - 1.0 time his or her annual salary for Mr. Switzer and Ms. Farrow, who are vice presidents, and each of our other vice presidents.
+3.0 times his salary for Mr. Sprowls, as the chief executive officer;

+- 1.5 times his or her salary for Ms. Tang and Mr. Rowley, who are senior vice presidents, and our other senior vice president; and - 1.0 time her annual salary for Ms. Farrow, who is a vice president, and each of our other vice presidents.

 We consider these guidelines to have been satisfied once the minimum ownership requirements are met regardless of subsequent changes in the market value of our common shares.
-All the named executive officers satisfied these guidelines in 2020.
+Mr. Sprowls, Ms. Tang and Ms. Farrow satisfied these guidelines in 2021.
+Mr. Rowley no longer meets this guideline as a result of his promotion to senior vice president in December 2021.
+Both Ms. Kruger and Mr. Switzer are no longer subject to these guidelines due to their retirement from the company.